somatonic/AdminHotKeys/README.md

 __Note__: If you're inside a text input it will ignore the hot keys, as to avoid problems with user input.

 __Tip__: If you open up templates or fields autocomplete search `ctrl+shift+f|t` press `shift+tab` to focus on the link in the label previous to the search input box.
 Now hit enter to get right to the template or field screen.
 (If using FF make sure to enable tab focus for all elements in MacOSX: [Enable Setting in MacOSX](http://support.mozilla.org/en-US/kb/Pressing%20Tab%20key%20does%20not%20select%20menus%20or%20buttons))

+Change Log:

+0.0.8
+- added check to add hooks only in backend